Welcome to MercyCare's Early Learning Centre in Wembley

 Our heritage listed building has over 200 years of history working with children and families in Perth.
 We are situated on MercyCare's main site on Barrett Street in Wembley, tucked away from busy streets but still easily accessible from in and around the CBD.

 We have 138 places on offer to children between the ages of six weeks to five years old and with 10 rooms spread over beautifully landscaped grounds, regardless of their age, your child will be able to enjoy their own outdoor play areas and naturally lit spaces.

 We aim to be an extension of home and work closely with families to support children to become active, healthy members of their community.
 We believe when a child feels loved, safe and secure, they then feel comfortable to explore and grow their environment.

 Availability Babies Toddlers Kindergarten Program Before-and-After School Care Vacation Care Real Time Communication with Families Daily Menu Excursions and Special Events Children's Kitchen Garden

-We strongly support children in developing their sense of belonging to their community and encourage them to participate in the centre’s weekly activities and incursions.
-We have an adventurous teddy bear who stays with a different family each week, learning how each family spends their weekends.
-Recapping journal entries from the visit encourages children to develop their social skills and learn about different cultures and lifestyles in a comfortable, fun way.
-Our educators expand on these learning experiences in a natural relaxed way.
+We are a diverse, multicultural service and strongly support children in developing their sense of belonging to their community and encourage children to participate in the day care’s weekly activities as well as incursions.
+We have an adventurous teddy bear who spends time with a different family each week to learn about how each family spends their weekends.
+Recapping journal entries from the visit encourages children to learn about different cultures and lifestyles in a comfortable, fun way.

 Sharon joined MercyCare in 2016 and has been working with children in an early education setting since 2004.
 Sharon has a Diploma in Children’s Services and a Cert IV in Training and Assessing.